Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

 1. One-item ring signature uses the following hash function (note that the challenge `e` is both inside and outside the hash function that uses discrete log P/G as a trapdoor):

-        e == Hash(s·G - e·P)
+        e == Hash(s·G - e·P || s·J - e·Q)

     The equation is satisfied by first computing a Fiat-Shamir challenge `e` based on a random nonce:

-        e := Hash(nonce·G)
+        e := Hash(nonce·G || nonce·J)

-    Then, a matching `s` is computed using knowledge of the discrete log `x == P/G`:
+    Then, a matching `s` is computed using knowledge of the discrete log `x == P/G == Q/J`:

-        s := k + e·x
+        s := nonce + e·x

 2. Two-item ring signature, has a slightly more complex hash function, but the principle is the same.
+For brevity, but without loss of generality, we omit the portion of the protocol involving `Q` and `J`.
 The same ring signature can be seen as one of two possible Sigma-protocols:

         (a) e0 == Hash(s1·G - Hash(s0·G - e0·P0)·P1)
         (b) e1 == Hash(s0·G - Hash(s1·G - e1·P1)·P0)